CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 Upgrade Guide from Version 1.7.0 to 1.8.0
 * Fortigate VPN Data Collection
-  * If you are using Fortinate Fortigate for VPN then follow the Data Onboarding > Fortigate VPN Logs section from the Guide to see how to collect the data and then you can utilize Cyences App’s VPN dashboard.
+  * If you are using Fortinate Fortigate for VPN then follow the Data Onboarding > Fortigate VPN Logs section from the Guide to see how to collect the data and then you can utilize Cyences App's VPN dashboard.
 * New Splunk Admin Alerts
   * Enable new Splunk Admin alerts for Splunk licensing and Disk usage.